Quicr/laps/docs/relay-protocol.md

 > [!IMPORTANT]
 > In the above diagram there is a single publisher, but there could be more than one publisher that is publishing to the same track alias.
-While MOQT doesn't yet handle multiple publishers to the same subscription, this protocol does by using data contexts in this fashion.
+While MOQT doesn't directly handle multiple publishers to the same track, this protocol does by using data contexts in this fashion.
 This protocol therefore supports [pipeline forwarding](#pipeline-forwarding) with **one or more publishers to the same track**.

 ## Connection Establishment